Faye Wong: 2000–2004: Fable, Faye Wong and To Love

-For her Sony album To Love, released in November 2003, she recorded 13 tracks, 10 in Mandarin and 3 in Cantonese.
-She wrote the music and lyrics for 3 songs, the title track "To Love", "Leave Nothing" (不留), "Sunshine Dearest" (陽寶), as well as the music for "April Snow" (四月雪).
-Before the album's release, her Cantonese song "The Name of Love" (假愛之名), with lyrics by Lin Xi, was banned in some areas such as mainland China because the lyrics mentioned opium.
+Before the album's release, her Cantonese song "The Name of Love" (假愛之名), with lyrics by Albert Leung, was banned in some areas such as mainland China because the lyrics mentioned opium.
 According to interviews, she said that she preferred the Mandarin version of the song (the title track); she had penned these lyrics herself, and they made no reference to drugs.
-She also recorded "Passenger" (乘客), a cover of Sophie Zelmani's "Going Home".
-The album became more successful than her previous self-titled album, both financially and critically.
+The album became more successful than her previous self-titled album, both commercially and critically.
 Afterwards, she held numerous successful concerts for over a year.
 Faye Wong was awarded pan-Asian female artist of the year at the sixth CCTV-MTV Music Honors.
-At the 2004 Golden Melody Awards, she was awarded Best Female Artist after being nominated many times.
-Her acceptance speech, in which she quipped "I've known that I can sing, therefore I will also confirm this panel's decision", was controversial to the local Taiwanese media.
+At the 2004 Golden Melody Awards, she was awarded Best Female Artist after being nominated multiple times, delivering the now-famous acceptance speech: "I can sing songs.
+This I know.
+Now that Golden Melody judges have given me their approval, I approve of their approval."

 2005–2009: Hiatus

-In January 2005, during the last concert of her tour, the usually reticent Faye Wong left a quote that left her fans wondering: "If I ever retire from showbiz, I hope you all forget about me."
-In May 2005 her agent Katie Chan (陳家瑛) confirmed to press that Wong was "resting indefinitely".
-Two months later she wed actor Li Yapeng, and their daughter was born in the following year.
+In January 2005, during the last concert of her tour, the usually reticent Wong said something that left her fans wondering: "If I ever retire from showbiz, I hope you all forget about me."
+In May 2005 her agent Katie Chan confirmed that Wong was "resting indefinitely".
+Two months later, Wong wed Li Yapeng in Xinjiang, with only a small marriage banquet held in Beijing, and their daughter Li Yan (Lyla) was born the following year.

-In the four years that followed, Faye Wong would not return, ignoring Live Nation's offer of 100m-HKD, and even rejecting the 3m-yuan offer for a once-in-a-lifetime opportunity to sing at the Beijing Olympics opening ceremony on her birthday—the Beijing native was the unanimous choice of netizens, receiving over 63% of the tens of millions of votes cast in a CCTV online poll.
-The honour eventually went to Liu Huan.)
-She did, however, voluntarily perform for causes she truly cared about: she sang "Wishing We Last Forever" in May 2008 at a CCTV fundraising event for Sichuan earthquake victims, and "Heart Sutra" in May 2009 for a Buddhist ceremony at the Famen Temple.
+In the four years that followed, Wong would not return, ignoring Live Nation's offer of 100m HKD as well as the 3m-yuan offer for a once-in-a-lifetime opportunity to sing at the Beijing Olympics opening ceremony on her birthday, even though the Beijing native was the choice of over 63% netizens in a CCTV online poll.
+She did, however, come out to sing "Wishing We Last Forever" in May 2008 at a CCTV fundraising event for Sichuan earthquake victims, and "Heart Sutra" in May 2009 for a Buddhist ceremony at the Famen Temple.
+In June 2009, a compilation of 3 CDs and 1 DVD of her songs was released by Universal Music.

-In May 2009, Wong appeared in an ad for "Royal Wind" shampoo, sparking speculation that it would be the first step in her comeback.

-In June 2009, a compilation of 3 CDs and 1 DVD was released by Universal Music and sold very well in the public.